Hammad124707/Notes/simple_architecture.md

 A microprocessor is connected to ROM, RAM, IO, and other peripherals, however a microcotroller has everything in it already, it houses a **cpu**,ram rom, io , everything is inside a single chip.
 Both however has the same fetch and execute cycle and 3 busses, the thing is, both cpus work like the same, but microcontroller cpu, is placed with ram and rom ,in a single chip

+Instruction Set is the set of binary instrustions, can a Cpu can understand.
+ARM AND INTEL CPUs, understand x86,.

 # the end